Evely90/FCC_Celestial_Bodies_Database/README.md

 # FCC_Celestial_Bodies_Database
-FreeCodeCamp SQL project: Build a Celestial Bodies Database Part of the Relational Database course, which can be found at: https://www.freecodecamp.org/learn/relational-database/
+FreeCodeCamp SQL project: Build a Celestial Bodies Database.

+Part of the Relational Database course, which can be found at: https://www.freecodecamp.org/learn/relational-database/

 Complete the tasks below: